Ahmad Saba'a

-Ahmad Saba'a (or Ahmed Saba, أحمد سبع, אחמד סבע; born 24 May 1980) is an Arab-Israeli former footballer.
+Ahmad Saba'a (or Ahmed Saba, أحمد سبع, אחמד סבע; born 24 May 1980) is an Israeli former footballer.

 Biography

 Ahmad Saba'a was born in Majd al-Kurum, Israel, to a Muslim-Arab family.
 His cousin Dia Saba'a is a footballer as well.
 In 2010, Saba'a founded his own football school, operating in his hometown of Majd al-Kurum.
 The school has 180 protégés and its main goal is to bring local talent from Majd al-Kurum to the second and first division leagues in Israel.
 He is a cousin of Israeli professional footballer Dia Saba.

 Club career

 Hapoel Majd al-Kurum

 Ahmad grew up in the youth ranks of Hapoel Majd al-Krum and made his debut for the senior side in 1997.
 In 1999-00 he was one of the main players in the club's historic promotion to Liga Artzit.
 He left Majd al-Krum in 2002.